subhramukherjee2398/Js--Interview-Answers/React Js Interview/Redux.md

      };
      ```

-### Redux Toolkit

-7. **What is Redux Toolkit, and how does it simplify Redux development?**
+### What is Redux Toolkit, and how does it simplify Redux development?

-   - **Answer:** Redux Toolkit is the official, opinionated, and recommended way to write Redux logic.
+Redux Toolkit is the official, opinionated, and recommended way to write Redux logic.
 It simplifies Redux development by providing a set of tools and best practices, such as `createSlice`, `configureStore`, and built-in support for middleware like Redux Thunk.

-8. **How do you create a slice in Redux Toolkit?**
+### How do you create a slice in Redux Toolkit?**
    - **Answer:** A slice is created using the `createSlice` function, which generates action creators and reducers automatically.
 Example:
      ```javascript
      import { createSlice } from '@reduxjs/toolkit';